rafalh/dashfaction/README.md

     // If true and server is using a mod (-mod command line argument) then client is required to use the same mod
     // Can be disabled to allow publicly available modded servers
     $DF Require Client Mod: true
+    // Multiplied with damage when shooting at players.
+Set to 0 if you want invulnerable players e.g. in run-map server
+    $DF Player Damage Modifier: 1.0

 License
 -------